pyeventsourcing/eventsourcing/docs/topics/user_guide/notifications.rst

 notification is not received, remote components can fall back onto pulling notifications they have missed.

-This implies a log that spans all the aggregates in the originating context, and in the receiving context something to track the position of the last notification that was applied.
-We want a log that follows an incrementing integer sequence.
-We want a log that has constant time read and write operations.
-We want the log effectively to have infinite capacity, so it isn't at risk of becoming full, and so we want to distribute the log across multiple partitions.
-The library class :class:`~eventsourcing.domain.model.array.BigArray` has been designed for this purpose, and can be used to log references to all the events in a bounded context.

-Messages can be sent when an event is successfully stored.
-Or an out-of-band process can pull from the notification log and push notifications, as if the messaging infrastructure were its projected view.

 Notification log
 ----------------

-As described in Implementing Domain Driven Design, the application log can be presented as a notification log, in linked sections.
-There is a current section that contains the latest notification and some of the preceding notifications, and archived sections that contain all the earlier notifications.
+As described in Implementing Domain Driven Design, a notification log is presented in linked sections.
+The "current section" is returned by default, and contains the very latest notification and some of the preceding notifications.
+There are also archived sections that contain all the earlier notifications.
 When the current section is full, it is considered to be an archived section that links to the new current section.

 Readers can navigate the linked sections from the current section backwards until the archived section is reached that contains the last notification seen by the client.
-If the client has not yet seen any notification, it will navigate to the first section.
-Readers can then navigate forwards, yielding all existing notifications that have not yet been seen.
+If the client has not yet seen any notifications, it will navigate back to the first section.
+Readers can then navigate forwards, revealing all existing notifications that have not yet been seen.

-The library class :class:`~eventsourcing.interface.notificationlog.LocalNotificationLog` encapsulates the application log and presents linked sections.
+The library class :class:`~eventsourcing.interface.notificationlog.NotificationLog` encapsulates the application log and presents linked sections.
 The library class :class:`~eventsourcing.interface.notificationlog.NotificationLogReader` is an iterator that yields notifications.
-It navigates the sections of the notification logand, optionally with a slice from the position of the last seen notification.
+It navigates the sections of the notification log, and maintains position so that it can continue when there are further notifications.
+The position can be set directly with the ``seek()`` method.
+The position is set indirectly when a slice is taken with a start index.
+The position is set to zero when the reader is constructed.

 .. code:: python

-    from eventsourcing.interface.notificationlog import LocalNotificationLog, NotificationLogReader
+    from eventsourcing.interface.notificationlog import NotificationLog, NotificationLogReader

+    # Construct notification log.
-    notification_log = LocalNotificationLog(
+    notification_log = NotificationLog(application_log, section_size=10)

-        big_array=application_log,
-        section_size=10,
-    )
+    # Construct log reader.
     reader = NotificationLogReader(notification_log)

+    # The position is zero by default.
+    assert reader.position == 0

+    # The position can be set directly.
+    reader.seek(10)
+    assert reader.position == 10

+    # Reset the position.
+    reader.seek(0)

+    # Read all existing notifications.
     all_notifications = list(reader)
     assert all_notifications == ['event0', 'event1', 'event2', 'event3', 'event4', 'event5', 'event6']

-    position = len(all_notifications)
+    # Check the position has advanced.
+    assert reader.position == 7

+    # Read all subsequent notifications (should be none).
-    subsequent_notifications = list(reader[position:])
+    subsequent_notifications = list(reader)
     assert subsequent_notifications == []

+    # Assign more events to the application log.
     application_log[next(integers)] = 'event7'
     application_log[next(integers)] = 'event8'

+    # Read all subsequent notifications (should be two).
-    subsequent_notifications = list(reader[position:])
+    subsequent_notifications = list(reader)
-    position += len(subsequent_notifications)
     assert subsequent_notifications == ['event7', 'event8']

+    # Check the position has advanced.
-    assert position == 9
+    assert reader.position == 9

+    # Read all subsequent notifications (should be none).
-    subsequent_notifications = list(reader[position:])
+    subsequent_notifications = list(reader)
     assert subsequent_notifications == []

-    position += len(subsequent_notifications)
+    # Assign more events to the application log.
     application_log[next(integers)] = 'event9'
     application_log[next(integers)] = 'event10'
     application_log[next(integers)] = 'event11'

+    # Read all subsequent notifications (should be two).
-    subsequent_notifications = list(reader[position:])
+    subsequent_notifications = list(reader)
     assert subsequent_notifications == ['event9', 'event10', 'event11']

-    position += len(subsequent_notifications)
+    # Check the position has advanced.

-    assert position == 12
+    assert reader.position == 12

+    # Read all subsequent notifications (should be none).
+    subsequent_notifications = list(reader)
+    assert subsequent_notifications == []

 The RESTful API design in Implementing Domain Driven Design